10.4 Equations of Motion in Spherical Coordinates

 - latitude (denoted by φ)

-- vertical distance (denoted by r from Earth’s center, by z from Earth’s surface, since z = r-a, where a is Earth’s radius)
+- vertical distance (denoted by r from Earth’s center and by z from Earth’s surface, where z = r – a and a is Earth’s radius)

 Note that the unit vectors in spherical coordinates change with position.
 For example, for an air parcel at the equator, the meridional unit vector, , is parallel to the Earth’s rotation axis, whereas for an air parcel near one of the poles, is nearly perpendicular to the Earth’s rotation axis.
 In spherical coordinates, the velocity vector and its components are given by:

 where u, v, and w are the eastward, northward, and upward components of the velocity, respectively.
-Changes in eastward, northward, and upward distances are given by:
+These velocities are derived from the changes in eastward, northward, and upward distances, which are given by:

 The terms containing derivatives of the unit vectors are called “metric terms.”
 They depend on the Earth being a sphere.
 In Cartesian coordinates, they equal zero.

 Since for any location, is constant with time and does not change as a function of altitude, that leaves dependent only on latitude and longitude.